istio/istio.io/content/en/docs/ops/integrations/spire/index.md

 ---
-title: Spire SDS Integration
+title: Istio CA Integration with SPIRE
-linktitle: How integrate with Spire CA.
+linktitle: How integrate Istio with SPIRE through Envoy SDS API.
-description: Describes how to configure Istio to integrate with Spire CA via Secret Discovery Service.
+description: Describes how to configure Istio to integrate with SPIRE to get cryptographic identities through the Envoy SDS API.
 weight: 40
 keywords: [kubernetes,spiffe,spire]
 aliases: